Modal Fracture of Higher Groups: Introduction

-In constructive mathematics, the proposition that all functions $\Rb \to \Rb$ are continuous is undecided --- there are models of constructive set theory (and homotopy type theory) in which every function $\Rb \to \Rb$ is continuous (and, of course, familiar models where there are discontinuous functions $\Rb \to \Rb$).
-Since, in type theory, such a function $f : \Rb \to \Rb$ is defined by giving the image $f(x)$ of a free variable $x : \Rb$, we see that in a pure constructive setting, the dependence of terms on their free variables confers a liminal sort of continuity.
-This is a very powerful observation which, in its various guises, lets us avoid the menial checking of continuity, smoothness, regularity, and so on for various sorts of functions in various models of homotopy type theory.
-It extends far beyond real valued functions; for example, the assignment of a vector space $V_p$ to a point $p$ in a manifold $M$, constructively, gives a vector bundle $\dsum{p : M} V_p \to M$ over $M$ with all its requirements of continuity or smoothness (depending on the model).
-Since all sorts of continuity (continuity, smoothness, regularity, analyticity) can be captured in various models, Lawvere named the general notion ``cohesion'' in his paper \cite{Lawvere:Axiomatic.Cohesion}, whose generalization to $\infty$-categories in \cite{Schreiber:Differential.Cohomology} inspired the type theory of \cite{Shulman:Real.Cohesion}.
+In type theory (and constructive mathematics generally), the proposition that all functions $\Rb \to \Rb$ are continuous is undecided --- there are models of HoTT in which every function $\Rb \to \Rb$ is continuous (and, of course, familiar models where there are discontinuous functions $\Rb \to \Rb$).
+In smooth stacks, every function $\Rb \to \Rb$ is even smooth as a consequence of the Yoneda lemma.
+Since in type theory such a function $f : \Rb \to \Rb$ is defined by giving the image $f(x)$ of a free variable $x : \Rb$, we see that in a pure constructive setting, the dependence of terms on their free variables confers a liminal sort of continuity.
+This is a very powerful observation which, in its various guises, lets us avoid the menial checking of continuity, smoothness, regularity, and so on for functions in various models of homotopy type theory.
+It extends far beyond real valued functions; for example, the assignment of a vector space $V_p$ to a point $p$ in a manifold $M$, constructively, gives a vector bundle $\dsum{p : M} V_p \to M$ over $M$ with all its requirements of continuity or smoothness (depending on the model)\footnote{For local triviality, one must ask for a \emph{free} vector space --- ones for which there merely exists a basis.
+Without the axiom of choice, one cannot prove that every vector space admits a basis.}.
+Since all sorts of continuity (open-set continuity, smoothness, regularity, analyticity) can be captured in various models, Lawvere named the general notion ``cohesion'' in his paper \cite{Lawvere:Axiomatic.Cohesion}, whose generalization to $\infty$-categories in \cite{Schreiber:Differential.Cohomology} inspired the type theory of \cite{Shulman:Real.Cohesion}.

-However, not every dependency is cohesive (continuous, smooth, etc.).
-To enable discontinuous dependencies, then, we must mark our free variables as varying cohesively or not.
-For this reason, Shulman introduces \emph{crisp} variables, which are free variables in which terms depend discontinuously:
+Using a free variable in type theory confers a liminal sort of continuity in that variable, but not every dependence on a variable \emph{should} be continuous (smooth, analytic, etc.).
+To allow for discontinuous dependencies, then, we must mark our free variables as varying cohesively or not.
+For this reason, Shulman introduces \emph{crisp} variables, which are free variables in which elements depend discontinuously:

+For emphasis, we will say that a variable which is not crisp is \emph{cohesive}.
+Any variable appearing in the type of a crisp variable must also be crisp.
+To ensure this, we separate our context --- our list of typed free variables --- into two chambers: one for the crisp variables, and one for the cohesive variables:

+By ensuring that the crisp variables appear before the cohesive variables, we enforce the rule that the type of a crisp variable must only involve crisp variables, while the type of a cohesive variable may involve both crisp and cohesive variables.

+When all the variables in an expression are crisp, we say that that expression is crisp.
+A crisp expression has a context with an empty cohesive chamber: